The-Marcy-Lab-School/marcy-curriculum-docs/prework/Overview.md

 * Normalizing that getting stuck is an inherent part of programming and getting unstuck is a skill to practice
 * Shifting the conversation from _“I’m good at this vs. I’m bad at this”_ to _“Where am I in my learning journey and what is my next step?”_

-### Requirements and Deliverables
+### Requirements, Deliverables, and Due Dates

-Before you start building, keep in mind that your project must include **3 of the 4 requirements below**:
+Before you start building, keep in mind that your Scratch project must include **3 of the 4 requirements below**:

 * **At least two dynamic variables** (e.g., `score`, `time`, `balance`) that change while the program runs
 * **Conditional statements** (an `if/else` statement)
 * **At least two event triggers** (e.g. using Scratch's “When \[Flag] Clicked” block)
 * **A main execution loop** (e.g., `forever` or `repeat`)

-To ensure that you stay on track, there will be **three clear due dates and deliverables.** These deliverables are opportunities to demonstrate your **time and task management** and **communication.** If you're going to miss a checkpoint deadline, **message us before it's due, not after.** That single behavior tells us more about how you'll do in the fellowship than the deliverable content itself.\\

-**Deliverable Due Dates:**

-<table><thead><tr><th width="119.4375">Due</th><th>Deliverable</th></tr></thead><tbody><tr><td>Friday, Week 1</td><td>A short written description (a few sentences is fine): what you're planning to build and why.
-Doesn't need to be final — plans can change.</td></tr><tr><td>Friday, Week 2</td><td>A screenshot or short screen recording of your project so far, working or not.
-We want to see where you are, not a finished product.</td></tr><tr><td>Friday, Week 3</td><td>Your finished Scratch project + written reflection (below).
-Presented in person during Orientation Week.</td></tr></tbody></table>

-If you're stuck at any checkpoint — truly stuck, not just behind — reach out.
-Asking for help early is a skill, not a weakness, and we'd rather hear from you in week 1 than get silence until week 3.

-### Written Reflection (Submit with Final Project)

-As you build, reflect on the questions below.
-Then, when you are finished, write up your responses in your own words.
-There's no minimum length — a clear, honest paragraph beats a long and verbose one.
-This is a technical communication exercise as much as anything else.
+In addition, when you are finished, you will be asked to write up your responses to the questions below in your own words.

 1. **What did you build?**
 2. **Why did you build it?** (What made you choose this idea?)